szczyglis-dev/py-gpt/README.md

 - `Search also in conversation content, not only in titles`: When enabled, context search will also consider the content of conversations, not just the titles of conversations.

+- `Show Llama-index sources`: If enabled, sources utilized will be displayed in the response (if available, it will not work in streamed chat).

 - `Model used for auto-summary`: Model used for context auto-summary (default: *gpt-3.5-turbo-1106*).

 - `Prompt (sys): auto summary`: System prompt for context auto-summary.